Square is getting demolished during the stock market's sell-off (SQ)

 Square is getting demolished amid the stock market's bloodbath this week.

-The payments stock lost 6% at Thursday's opening bell after already losing more than 10% during Wednesday’s rout.
-Shares are now about 30% below their record high of $101.15 set on October 1.
+The payments stock is down more than 7% in pre-market trading Thursday after already losing more than 10% during Wednesday’s rout.
+Shares are set to open Thursday's session about 30% below their record high of $101.15 set on October 1.
 For context, the tech-heavy Nasdaq has shed about 8% over that time and the benchmark S&P 500 has lost less than 5%.

 Square had seen a lengthy rally this year, soaring more than 190%, getting multiple upgrades from Wall Street analysts along the way as the company announced new features like peer-to-peer lending and research showing its downloads had easily surpassed its biggest competitor, the PayPal-owned Venmo.
 One analyst, Dan Dolev of Nomura Instinet, even suggested Square be included in the high-flying FAANG tech index.